 Category (Select Best Description) Specific Revision (150 word limit) Date Approved by BOT (if applicable) Date Approved by Authorizer (if applicable) 1 Change in student/family handbook The school completed its annual revision of its student and family handbook in order to ensure compliance, clarify language for parents and students, and to reflect practice in schools.
-June 16, 2021 N/A 2 Change in teacher/staff handbook The school completed its annual revision of its employee handbook in order to ensure compliance and to best support all staff.
-June 16, 2021 N/A 3 4 5 o.
-Has your school's Board of Trustee's approved a budget for the 2020-2021 FY?
+June 15, 2022 N/a - only non- material revisions were made 2 Change in teacher/staff handbook The school completed its annual revision of its employee handbook in order to ensure compliance and to best support all staff.
+June 15, 2022 N/a - only non- material revisions were made 3 4 5 o.
+Has your school's Board of Trustee's approved a budget for the 2021-2022 FY?